 “When a computer hosts a virtual machine, there is almost always a virtual network to connect the host and virtual systems.
 The host will have a virtual interface to connect to the virtual network.
 The host may act as a NAT router for the virtual machine, “hiding” that virtual machine behind its own IP address, or it may act as an Ethernet switch, in which case the virtual machine will need an additional public IP address” [1, P. 188].

 “Routers always have at least two interfaces on two separate IP networks”.
-Normally the router would have a seperate IP address for each interface, although some point-to-point interfaces can be used without IP addresses [1, P. 189].
+Normally the router would have a separate IP address for each interface, although some point-to-point interfaces can be used without IP addresses [1, P. 189].

 A multihomed host is a non-router host with multiple non-loopback network interfaces.
 For example, many laptops have an Ethernet interface and a Wi-Fi interface.
 These interfaces can be used simultaneously if they both have a different IP address [1, P. 189].